Ulrik Plesner

-Ulrik Adolph Plesner, usually known as Ulrik Plesner (17 May 1861 in Vedersø – 22 November 1933 in Skagen) was an innovative Danish architect who designed in a National Romantic style at the beginning of the 20th century.
+Ulrik Adolph Plesner (17 May 1861 in Vedersø – 22 November 1933 in Skagen), usually known as Ulrik Plesner, was an innovative Danish architect who designed in a National Romantic style at the beginning of the 20th century.
 He is remembered in particular for his influence on the style of architecture practiced in Skagen in the north of Jutland.

 Early life

 Born in Vedersø near Ringkøbing on the west coast of Jutland, he was the son of parish priest J.F.
 Plesner.
 After attending the Copenhagen Technical School (Teknisk Selskabs Skole), he entered the school of architecture at the Royal Danish Academy where he studied under Martin Nyrop, graduating in 1893.
 He developed a simple style typified by compact structures of red brick with white cornices and trimmings.